codemagic-ci-cd/cli-tools/docs/app-store-connect/fetch‑signing‑files.md

 ##### `--certificate-key=PRIVATE_KEY`

 Private key used to generate the certificate.
 Used together with --save or --create options.
+If not given, the value will be checked from environment variable `CERTIFICATE_PRIVATE_KEY`.
+Alternatively to entering CERTIFICATE_KEY in plaintext, it may also be specified using a `@env:` prefix followed by a environment variable name, or `@file:` prefix followed by a path to the file containing the value.
+Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.
 ##### `--certificate-key-password=PRIVATE_KEY_PASSWORD`

 Password of the private key used to generate the certificate.
 Used together with --certificate-key or --certificate-key-path options if the provided key is encrypted.
+If not given, the value will be checked from environment variable `CERTIFICATE_PRIVATE_KEY_PASSWORD`.
+Alternatively to entering CERTIFICATE_KEY_PASSWORD in plaintext, it may also be specified using a `@env:` prefix followed by a environment variable name, or `@file:` prefix followed by a path to the file containing the value.
+Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.
 ##### `--p12-password=P12_CONTAINER_PASSWORD`